SensorNet-UFAL/environmentMonitoring/micaz/README.md

  - where 3 is an axample mote number (different for each mote)
  - mib520 is the programming interface
- - /dev/ttyUSB0 is the communication port, which might change
+ - /dev/ttyUSB0 is the interface's communication port, which might change

 Within the /node/Micaz.h file, you'll find the packet's content definition.
 To change the network communication channel, modify